BobertRobbins/JS8msg/README.md

 Quick Guide for first time installation in Windows 10:<br>
   Download the <b>JS8msg.exe</b> file from  https://github.com/tkocou/JS8msg
   Copy the <b>JS8msg.exe file</b> to your home directory and execute it.
 The program will build the <b>"Doc, Config, Local, Messages, HtmlTemplates and Tmp"</b> directories and the needed files before starting the main program.
+  Since the configuration file has not been created yet, just click on "Cancel" and then the Quit button.
+Afterwards, just click on the desktop icon to start JS8msg.